insighture/eng-manifesto/README.md

+# Engineering Manifesto

-# Engineering Manifesto: Innovation, Community, Efficiency: This is Insighture!
+## Innovation, Community, Efficiency: This is Insighture!

 ## Principles of Engineering Excellence